ShaikhIsmail087/Microservice_userRegister/README.md

 # Microservice_userService
-This service is for storing data of hotels
+This service is for storing data of Users